Sanket200400/Breast-Cancer-Classification-ANN/README.md

-# Breast-Cancer-Classification-ANN
-A deep learning-based project for predicting breast cancer (benign or malignant) using an Artificial Neural Network (ANN) with TensorFlow and Scikit-Learn.

 # 🧬 Breast Cancer Classification using Artificial Neural Network (ANN)

 This project applies machine learning and deep learning techniques to classify whether a breast tumor is **benign** or **malignant** based on clinical features.
 The model is built using an **Artificial Neural Network (ANN)** implemented with **TensorFlow/Keras**, achieving high prediction accuracy.